Take on a genuine mountaineering challenge by going for a winter ascent on the Northeast’s tallest peak.

 Starting Out

 The easy-to-follow Tuckerman Ravine Trail begins as a very rocky dirt road and is wide enough to allow side-by-side hiking.
 Depending on the weather, trail conditions range from ice-covered rocks to packed snow.
-In most cases, starting out in MICROspikes is usually a good idea.
+In most cases, starting in MICROspikes is a good idea.

 If the weather permits, you’ll also get a preview of the Lion Head as you move up the Tuckerman Ravine Trail, giving you an appreciation for the route’s expansive scale and how much distance you have left to travel.